ucmasc/KiaBoys_LosAngeles/README.md

 - Sonata thefts Granger-cause US 'Kia Boys' searches (χ² = 10.748, p = 0.013)
 - US 'Kia Boys' searches do NOT Granger-cause Sonata thefts (χ² = 2.747, p = 0.432)

-## Figure Rendering - Mathematica Required
+## Figure Rendering - Mathematica 14+ Required

-All figures were rendered in Mathematica.
-A Mathematica notebook file is provided to reproduce versions of the figures.
+All figures were rendered in Mathematica 14.2.
+A Mathematica notebook file is provided to reproduce versions all figures using data contained herein.

 ## Output Files